FAQ

 Why is the LIDAR layer here only available for south Hampshire?

-So far as I can tell, there is no publicly-accessible store of high quality LIDAR-based DTM "hillshade" map tiles of all of Great Britain that developers can access to use on their own sites.
+So far as I know, there is no publicly-accessible store of high quality LIDAR-based DTM "hillshade" map tiles of all of Great Britain that developers can access to use on their own sites.
 So I had to create my own, and this is where I live.

 The problem is that a site needs huge numbers of layer tiles in order to cover all the zoom levels.
 For example, the LIDAR "hillshade" layer on this site covers 2,025 km².
 That requires 501,738 map tile images taking up 7.5GB of disk space.
 So to cover the whole of Great Britain (over 200,000km²) would require around 750GB of virtual server storage space to hold approximately 50 million tile images.
 That is way more than I can afford, in both the time required to make the tiles and the cost of hosting them.